 How to Save Photos Online

 - Reverse the process by saving/copying the DNG files from the external hard drive into the laptop’s Dropbox folder (so that it will automatically upload onto the Dropbox cloud drive.
 Uploading into Dropbox can take some time depending on the size and number of files, and internet upload speed.
 The good thing is even if the computer is shutdown while files are being uploaded, Dropbox will restart the upload from where it left off when the computer is restarted).

 - Now there are three saved copies of the travel photos: external hard drive, internal hard drive via the Dropbox folder, and the Dropbox online cloud server.

 I use my external hard drive as my primary drive for photos because there isn’t enough hard drive space on my laptop.

 When files are put into the laptop’s Dropbox folder, it takes up additional space.
 When the files are uploaded or the laptop’s hard drive is reaching maximum capacity, you can use the Dropbox selective synch to unsync the laptop’s specific Dropbox folder containing the DNG files (Dropbox is used for storing other types of folders and files as well).
 These files will be removed from the laptop hard drive but will remain on the external hard drive and on the Dropbox online cloud server.

 Dropbox’s basic account is free and includes 2 GB to save photos online.
-I use the pro account for $99/year and it includes 1 TB of online storage.
+I use the pro account for $120/year and it includes 2 TB of online storage.
 I also use the Dropbox mobile app to save mobile photos and view other files from my laptop.
-There are other alternatives to Dropbox, so choose one that fits your needs.
+Dropbox is quite expensive and there are other alternatives.
+You can find some of the best cloud storage for photos here.